How Will You Remember to Watch for Bikes This Spring?

 To cut down on doorings, CAA is also encouraging drivers and passengers to use a technique known as the Dutch Reach when exiting a vehicle.
 Popular in the Netherlands, it sees drivers grab their door handle with their right hand, forcing them to turn their torso and, crucially, perform a shoulder check before opening their door.
 Passengers should use their left hand.

 Along with keeping cyclists safe, the Dutch Reach can help drivers avoid a pricey fine.
 In Ontario, drivers face a minimum fine of $365 and three demerit points upon conviction for a dooring offence under the Highway Traffic Act.

 “You never know what’s going to be coming by,” says Stuckless.
 “When people are exiting a vehicle, it’s important for them to be aware of their surroundings.”

 Ready to reach?

-For more on how cyclists and drivers can safely share the road, check out the spring 2019 issue of CAA Magazine.
+For more on how cyclists and drivers can safely share the road, check out the CAA South Central Ontario cycling safety page.

 Image credit: iStock.com/GeorgeRudy